samuel1/audio_mode/README.md

 2. If running headless, then jumping back to the tty as X reloads can make it unhappy.
 If this happens, try typing: `sudo lightdm service force-reload`

-3. Check the script CONFIG section;  you may want to set `NETWORK=true` etc

-4. Wifi is also shutdown while audio_mode is active (as it can cause x-runs).
+3. Wifi is also shutdown while audio_mode is active (as it can cause x-runs).
 To browse the web during audio_mode, try: `sudo service network-manager start`, or delete that line

+4. Only one audio_mode can be run at a time, but if the second run starts just after the first has finished, and before my wifi widget fully restores itself... then the widget may crash.
+You can use `nmcli g` instead, but its not as convenient